magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-peace-beyond.md

 and extensive?
 This is in order to explain these things in a more refined way, to help us to see them.

-When was born into the world, before he saw the Dhamma, he was an ordinary person just like us.
+When Siddhattha Gotama was born into the world, before he saw the Dhamma, he was an ordinary person just like us.
 When he knew what he had to know, that is, the truth of suffering, the cause, the end and the way leading to the end of suffering, he realized the Dhamma and became a perfectly enlightened Buddha.

 When we realize the Dhamma, wherever we sit we know Dhamma, wherever we are we hear the Buddha’s teaching.
 When we understand Dhamma, the Buddha